 The homepage typically acquires the greatest amount of links and mentions.
 After all, most people referencing your organization will use its homepage URL.

-Therefore, linking to your target page from home shortens the link juice distribution path.
-In turn, this increases the link authority it acquires and ensures it gets indexed much faster.
+Linking to your target page from the homepage shortens the link juice distribution path.
+This increases the link authority it acquires and ensures it gets indexed much faster.